pixelnest/pixelnest.github.io/tutorials/unity-touch-controls/index.md

 Eventually, and as soon as one finger is missing, the vortex is turned into some explosions.
 The gesture is over.

 <sub>
-_Note by Matthieu: Michael Bay would be proud._
+_Note from Matthieu: Michael Bay would be proud._
 </sub>

 # Full script